-News Animals Firefighters Save Great Horned Owl From Ashes of California Wildfire By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated November 05, 2019 Firefighters patrolling the Maria Fire zone rescued this great horned owl.
-Ventura County Fire Department Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices A crew from the Ventura County Fire Department was on patrol in the Maria Fire zone looking for dangerous burnt-out trees that could fall over and cause harm.
+News Animals Firefighters Save Great Horned Owl From Ashes of California Wildfire By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated November 5, 2019 03:42PM EST This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+Share Twitter Pinterest Email Firefighters patrolling the Maria Fire zone rescued this great horned owl.
+Ventura County Fire Department News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive A crew from the Ventura County Fire Department was on patrol in the Maria Fire zone looking for dangerous burnt-out trees that could fall over and cause harm.
 The firefighters were in a eucalyptus grove in a canyon above Somis, California, when they spotted a great horned owl hopping around in the ashes.
 They kept an eye on the bird to make sure it was OK, Engineer Mike Des Forges told the Ventura County Star, but it wasn't moving very much.
 Eventually, they approached the owl, which was "very docile," he said.
 Firefighter Caleb Amico took off his flame-resistant yellow jacket and wrapped up the owl to protect both the bird and himself.
 Firefighter Caleb Amico wrapped the owl in his jacket.
 Ventura County Fire Department They named the bird "Ram" after their own mascot and because most of the firefighters are fans of the Los Angeles Rams football team.
 Photos of the bird — with his intimidating yellow eyes to match his new yellow jacket — were circulated with much praise on the department's Facebook and Twitter pages.
 Firefighters brought the owl to Camarillo Wildlife Rehabilitation for care.
 According to Des Forges, the bird had no broken bones and his wings were fine.
 According to the rehab group, the bird, "was found among the ashes, disoriented and suffering from smoke inhalation and a bad case of flat flies.
 Thanks to these courageous men, he will make a full recovery and be released back to his territory as soon as it's safe to do so."
 The Maria Fire, which broke out on Oct.
 31, has burned 9,999 acres in Santa Paula, California.
 As of Tuesday morning, it was 95% contained, according to CalFire.
 The considerably larger Kincade fire, which covers more than 77,000 acres, is about 84% contained.
 Great horned owls are the most common owls in the Americas.
 According to the California Nature Mapping Program, the area where this bird was found is a common breeding ground.
 With it deep hoots, piercing yellow eyes and distinctive ear tufts, the Cornell Lab of Ornithology calls them "the quintessential owl of storybooks."
 And this bird certainly got his happy ending.
 Here's a video of Ram in his temporary rehab home while he heals as he waits to be released back into the wild.